SQL Server benchmarks

 - Warm pool is the normal production scenario.

-SqlConnection.Open()dequeues an idle physical connection, resetting its state (sp_reset_connection) — typically < 100 μs. - Cold start forces a full TCP three-way handshake + TDS pre-login + TDS login sequence.
-This is orders of magnitude more expensive than a warm pool checkout.
+SqlConnection.Open()dequeues an idle physical connection and resets its state (sp_reset_connection).
+Measure the expected cost in your environment. - Cold start forces a full TCP three-way handshake + TDS pre-login + TDS login sequence.
+This is typically much more expensive than a warm pool checkout; use measured results for your environment.

-ClearPool()should never be called in production unless connection credentials change. - Persistent connection has zero checkout overhead — useful for understanding the irreducible command-execution cost (no pool interaction at all), but not suitable for concurrent workloads.
+ClearPool()should never be called in production unless connection credentials change. - Persistent connection bypasses checkout overhead.
+This is useful for understanding the irreducible command-execution cost (no pool interaction at all), but not suitable for concurrent workloads.

 - The Ratio between Warm Pool and Cold Start quantifies the value of the connection pool.
-In a typical Docker environment (sub-ms loopback), the cold-start cost is dominated by the TDS handshake.
-Over a real network, cold-start latency is 10–100× higher.
+In a local Docker environment, the cold-start cost is often dominated by the TDS handshake.
+Remote database latency and authentication configuration can change the result substantially.